millaizha/CMSC-100-Project/README.md

 **Running the Project:**

-1.  **Start the server:** In your terminal, navigate to your project's root directory and run:
+1.  **Start the server:** In your terminal, navigate to your project's server directory and run:
 ```
 npm start
 ```

 This will typically start the server-side application.

-2.  **Start the client:** You might have a separate directory for the client-side application (e.g.,  `client`).
-In that case, navigate to that directory in your terminal and run:
+2.  **Start the client:** In your terminal, navigate to your project's client directory and run:
 ```
 npm start
 ```
-This will start the client-side application (e.g., a React app).
+This will start the client-side application.